Get Out of Your Head by Jennie Allen

 3.Allen distinguishes between anxious thinking (spinning around problems) and prayerful thinking (bringing problems to God).
 Philippians 4:6–7 says to bring everything to God "with thanksgiving."
 Why do you think thanksgiving is part of the prescription for anxiety?

-All 100 discussion questions, weekly reading schedule, closing prayers, and a downloadable PDF for your group.
+All 100 questions across 14 weeks, with closing prayers and a downloadable PDF for your group.